 My name is Val Boyko and I live outside of Philadelphia, USA.
 I’m originally from Scotland and hold dual citizenship.
 You can take the girl out of Scotland but you can’t take Scotland out of the girl!
 This blog came to life one morning in 2013.
 I woke up with these words in my mind: “Life is a series of highs and lows.
 Be grateful for the highs.
 Be graceful in the lows.
 And find contentment in your Middle Ground.”

-Find Your Middle Ground blog is where I get to explore, reflect, share and have fun with very cool peeps like yourself.
+Find Your Middle Ground blog is where I get to explore, reflect, ask deep questions, share insights and connect with wonderful people like yourself.

-Thank you for checking in and being an inspiration on my own journey.
+Thank you for being here and being such an inspiration.

-I believe that we can all contribute to world peace.
+I believe that we can all transform ourselves and the world around us.
 It starts with getting to know ourselves more fully, through self inquiry.
 When we learn to appreciate who we truly are, we find compassion for ourselves and others.
 Helping others is a good place to start, but the real work is ours to do for ourselves.
 We must find our Middle Ground and follow our heart and soul.
 See my Coaching Page to explore more.

 This poem by Chade-Meng Tan (Google’s Jolly Good Fellow and author of Search Inside Yourself) is my inspiration: